 6. Will I Be Required To Sign A Contract?

-Typically, factoring companies do not enforce term contracts.
+Typically, a factoring company does not enforce term contracts.
 Most factoring companies have either month to month contracts or short term contracts less than 1 year.

 7. How Do I Qualify For Invoice Factoring?